SSAGESLabs/PySAGES/examples/openmm/harmonic_bias/Harmonic_Bias.md

 <!-- #region id="_UgEohXC8n0g" -->
 # Setting up the environment

 First, we set up our environment.
-We use an already compiled and packaged installation of OpenMM and the openmm-dlext plugin.
+We will be using a pre-compiled and packaged installation of OpenMM and the openmm-dlext plugin.
-We download it from Google Drive and make it visible to the running python process in this Colab instance.
+It will be downloaded from Google Drive and made accessible to the Python process running in this Colab instance.
 <!-- #endregion -->

 ```bash id="3eTbKklCnyd_"